Managing your orders

 Additionally, when you have enabled to customise order status emails from within the order management page, you will be able to view the content of what was said in sent order status email updates by selecting to view the email in the 'Order Comments' section:

-Enter the refund amount and a comment (for internal use) about why you are issuing the refund and then click add refund:
+Enter the refund amount and a comment (for internal use) about why you are issuing the refund and then select add refund:

-The final section on your customer’s page is a comments section.
-Here you can add any comments about the order.
-Write whatever comments you need to make in the ‘Add A New Comment’ box and select add comment.
+Use the 'Order Comments' section to add comments about the order for your internal use.
+Write the comments you need to make in the ‘Add A New Comment’ box and select add comment.

 In this section you can also see any order status updates that you have made for the order: